PedroMTQ/helical_pdqueiros/README.md

                                   device_requests=[DeviceRequest(capabilities=[['gpu']], device_ids=['0'])])
 ```

-Now you can try the same in Airflow:

 As you can see below, the DAG process data first split the data and then processes it, both via Docker Operators.